Blackjacx/SHDataSources/README.md

 * `SHDataSource` - immutable and mutable data source that offers add, insert, delete and reorder arbitrary items.
 * `SHEmptyDataSource` - returns zero sections, zero rows and zero cells.
 Can be used while waiting for the download of items.

-The intended use is as follows (see also the example included in the repository):
+The intended use is as follows:

 ``` objective-c
 @interface MyCustomClass()